OWASP/DevGuide/03-Build/0x11-Cryptography.md

 * **For MIC:**	Because of the assumption that you are the only one that controls the bits and the hash signature, any secure one-way hash will do.
 SHA1 or MD5 are generally adequate because in this case the algorithms are really only acting as a checksum, much as a 32-bit CRC might be used.
 However, if there is concern that an adversary can attempt collisions but for some reason not change the hash signature (e.g., maybe it's built into some widely distributed software), then use a stronger hash algorithm such as SHA-256.

-* **For MAC:**	HMAC-SHA1 is acceptable.
+* **For MAC:**	HMAC-SHA1 is a
+* cceptable.
 HMAC-SHA256 or HMAC-SHA3 is recommended for new applications and/or long term use.

 * **For Digital Signatures:**	RSA.
 DSA may be used in a pinch but is should be avoided because it is much more sensitive to implementation flaws.